-PLIGHT OF THE ROHINGYA PEOPLE – Ask most people in the West if they know or are aware of the Rohingya and it is most likely that you would get a blank stare of un-recognition – it is this un-recognition that has fuelled the plight of the Rohingya for centuries.
+PLIGHT OF THE ROHINGYA PEOPLE – Ask most people in the West if they know or are aware of the Rohingya and it is most likely that you would get a blank stare of non-recognition – it is this non-recognition that has fuelled the plight of the Rohingya for centuries.

 The Rohingya are a sect of people who reside in Burma, or Myanmar, as it is now officially called.
 However the Myanmar Government refuses to acknowledge their rights of citizenship and therefore they are not only stateless they are also heavily persecuted by the Burmese.

 You would think that the Burmese people, considering their history of oppression and dictatorship and with the likes of Aung San Suu Kyi, campaigning for their rights to a democratic system, that the Burmese would be a little more understanding towards the Rohingya, who have resided in Burma for over a thousand years.
 Unfortunately these people are continually abused and to the point where many have now taken to the seas in small boats to escape the constant persecution.

 When it comes to Human Rights violations, the Burmese Government go hand in hand with the Thai Government, both despicable and both without a human soul.

 Most of the Rohingya travel at sea in the hope of reaching Malaysia, a fellow Muslim country, where help is often given.
 Unfortunately their boats are often at the mercy of the winds and currents and have to pass through Thai territorial waters in order to reach their preferred destination – many do not make it and come into contact with the Thai Navy.